Pain can range from a mild discomfort to intense or throbbing pain. Pain can also be short-term, or long-term.

 What is acute pain?

-Acute pain begins suddenly and is usually sharp.
+Acute pain is short-term pain that begins suddenly and is usually sharp.
 It serves as a warning of disease or a threat to the body.
 Acute pain may be caused by many events or circumstances, including:

 - Broken bones